markatots/qMaruPL/README.md

 Find "1.===★row span1=======" field.
 Enter "3" instead of the default value 99.
 Then "Lv1" column's top 3 cells are merged.
 Similarly find "2.===★row span2=======" field.
 Enter "2".
 Find the "3.===★row span3=======" field.
 Enter "1".
-Set "right" as "align" radio button in this "===★row span3" section.
+Set "right" as "align" radio button in this "3.===★row span3" section.
-Set "On" as "has horizontal line" switch in this "===★row span3" section.
+Set "On" as "has horizontal line" switch in this "3.===★row span3" section.
-Set "On" as "Stand Out Band" switch in this "===★row span3" section.
+Set "On" as "Stand Out Band" switch in this "3.===★row span3" section.
 Maybe the name is not appropriate.
 I wanted to say that the row is highlighted.
 ![image_tutrial_3_simple](https://user-images.githubusercontent.com/95951577/146493323-7c9d0c46-1835-43df-90a3-7ff22a267a97.png)

 Find "4.===★row span4=======" field, and Enter "3".
 Find "5.===★row span5=======" field.
 Enter "1".
-Set "right" as "align" radio button in this "===★row span5" section.
+Set "right" as "align" radio button in this "5.===★row span5" section.
-Set "On" as "has horizontal line" switch in this "===★row span5" section.
+Set "On" as "has horizontal line" switch in this "5.===★row span5" section.
-Set "On" as "Stand Out Band" switch in this "===★row span5" section.
+Set "On" as "Stand Out Band" switch in this "5.===★row span5" section.
 ![image_tutrial_4_simple](https://user-images.githubusercontent.com/95951577/146491640-9dc4f26e-7547-48ef-8efc-50eb20ea372e.png)

 Good.
 You might want to fold "Lv-1 Groups" accordion panel.
 Or you would be confused as there're a lot of properties.

 Go to "Lv-2 Groups" accordion panel.
 In "Lv-2 Groups", the set of properties is separated into 5 sections by "===★Lv2 ".
-Find "===★Lv2 row span1=======" field.
+Find "1.===★Lv2 row span1=======" field.
 And Enter "6" instead of default value 99.
 Then "Lv2" column's top 6 cells are merged.
 ![image_tutrial_5_simple](https://user-images.githubusercontent.com/95951577/146494043-fe6a10a2-2360-4934-999c-ea90a90912d1.png)

 Add dimention "Dim1" to the extension.